 Naturalization is defined as a process that allows foreign-born individuals, who are eligible to obtain citizenship in the United States, to apply for and be granted United States citizenship.
-Once they have citizenship, these individuals are then granted the right to vote, the right to hold government jobs, and the right to travel with freedom with an American passport, which provides entry without any visa into many countries, among other American rights.
+Upon obtaining citizenship, these individuals are granted the right to vote, the right to hold government jobs, the right to travel with an American passport, which provides entry without a visa into many countries, and various other American rights.

 There are many general eligibility requirements a person must fulfill before they submit an application for naturalization.
 The applicant must: